-Join me in my almost out-of-control garden where I try to grow as much food, fruit and flowers as I can – whilst tiptoeing around the wildlife.
+Join me in my almost out-of-control garden where I try to grow as much food, fruit and flowers as I can – whilst tiptoeing around wildlife.
 This summer we’ve had five hedgehogs born in a nest in the corner of the orchard, under an old duck hut.
-Our mini-wood has been home to a pair of tawny owl fledglings all summer.
-No doubt they are here because of a thriving colony of short-tailed voles.
+Our mini-wood has been home to a pair of tawny owl fledglings, and a very vocal baby buzzard.
+They are probably here because of a thriving colony of short-tailed voles.
 We garden lightly, with many bramble-filled corners, always aware that we share this special place.
 Although it is my garden- it is their home too.
-And so this wild and somewhat weedy place, is rightly named Bramble Garden.

 Here’s one of the fledgling tawny owls amongst our wild cherry, beech and ash trees.

-We planted the trees as saplings 28 years ago when we bought an acre of land from the neighbouring farmer.
+We planted the trees as saplings 28 years ago when we bought a tumbledown house from a farmer.

 Wild roses have scrambled to the top of the trees.
 Their bright red hips provide food for birds in the winter.

 Cow parsley and wild flowers grow under the trees in spring.
 This is our view from the summerhouse.

 Stitchwort and violets grow in abundance in the semi-shade.

 Honeysuckle scents the air in summer.
 Much loved by bees, butterflies and moths.